Kushi (2000 film): Plot

-The movie begins with the birth of the protagonists, Shiva and Jennifer "Jenny" aka Selvi, in Calcutta and Kuttralam in Tirunelveli district of Tamil Nadu respectively.
-During the course of their childhood, they encounter each other a couple a times, though both don't know each other.
-When Shiva turns 21, he decides to pursue his higher studies in Canada, much to the disappointment of his mother, who is worried about him and wants him to stay in Calcutta.
+The movie begins with the birth of the protagonists, Shiva (in Calcutta, West Bengal) and Jennifer "Jenny" aka Selvi (in Kuttralam, Tirunelveli district, Tamil Nadu).
+During their childhood, they encounter each other several times, though they don't know each other.
+When Shiva turns 21, he decides to pursue his higher studies in Canada, much to his mother's disappointment, who is worried about him and wants him to stay in Calcutta.
 But while on the way to the airport, he meets with an accident and fractures his leg, forcing him to give up his dreams of studying abroad.
 At the same time, Jenny wants to pursue her post-graduation, but this is opposed by her father Pandiyan, who wants her to get married.
-But when Jenny's marriage gets cancelled as the groom runs away on the night before the wedding to elope with his lover, Pandiyan agrees to Jenny pursuing higher studies, on the condition that she gets married once she completes her education.
+But when Jenny's marriage gets canceled as the groom runs away on the night before the wedding to elope with his lover, Pandiyan agrees to let Jenny pursue higher studies, on the condition that she gets married once she completes her education.

 Shiva and Jenny both enroll in Madras Christian College, but in different classes.
 They meet each other at a temple and soon become close friends.
 Shiva's friend Babu is in love with Jenny's friend Shanthi.
 They both work together to unite their friends.
 But one day, Jenny catches Shiva staring at her waist while she is studying.
 A heated argument ensues, following which both Shiva and Jenny end their friendship.